ExLibrisGroup/exl-touchnet-connector/README.md

 # Ex Libris Touchnet Connector
 This connector enables libraries from universities that use [Touchnet](https://www.touchnet.com/en) payment services to accept payment of fines and fees.
 The university can set up a link to the connector in the discovery system.
-When the patron clicks on the "Pay Fines" link, the conenctor will set up the payment and direct the patron to Touchnet to pay.
+When the patron clicks on the "Pay Fines" link, the connector will set up the payment and direct the patron to Touchnet to pay.
 Successfully completed payments are posted to the patron's account in Alma.

 ## Overview
 This connector performs the following tasks: